Synesthesia: History

-Since the rise of the Internet in the 1990s, synesthetesia began contacting one another and creating websites devoted to the condition.
+Since the rise of the Internet in the 1990s, synesthetes began contacting one another and creating websites devoted to the condition.
 These rapidly grew into international organizations such as the American Synesthesia Association, the UK Synaesthesia Association, the Belgian Synesthesia Association, the Canadian Synesthesia Association, the German Synesthesia Association, and the Netherlands Synesthesia Web Community.

 Society and culture

 Notable cases

 Solomon Shereshevsky, a newspaper reporter turned mnemonist, was discovered by Russian neuropsychologist Alexander Luria to have a rare fivefold form of synesthesia, of which he is the only known case.
 Words and text were not only associated with highly vivid visuospatial imagery but also sound, taste, color, and sensation.
 Shereshevsky could recount endless details of many things without form, from lists of names to decades-old conversations, but he had great difficulty grasping abstract concepts.
 The automatic, and nearly permanent, retention of every detail due to synesthesia greatly inhibited Shereshevsky's ability to understand what he read or heard.

 Neuroscientist and author V.S.
 Ramachandran studied the case of a grapheme–color synesthete who was also color blind.
 While he couldn't see certain colors with his eyes, he could still "see" those colors when looking at certain letters.
-Because he didn't have a name for those colors, he called them "Martian colors."
+Because he did not have a name for those colors, he called them "Martian colors".